 Accidents happen.
 They are as inevitable as death and taxes.
 The last thing we want is for someone to be injured, or worse, on the job.
 But despite our best efforts and intentions, there is no workplace that is 100% exempt from the possibility of an injury, or injuries, taking place on its premises.
 There is also the possibility that an employee(s) in the line of duty is injured outside of the workplace – even outside your jurisdiction.

 As the employer, you are generally held legally responsible.

-Employer Liability Insurance for Employers Exempt from WCB Coverage
+Is Employer Liability Insurance for Employers Exempt from WCB Coverage?

 Employers who are exempt from paying into their province’s workers’ compensation fund and choose not to do so are exposed to the full weight of the financial and legal repercussions a work-related injury or death can cause.
 Those repercussions can include paying for: